nerissacooney/ulises.us/_posts/2017-03-22-dear-reader-with-ban-en-banlieu.md

 ["Ban en Banlieu" PDF](https://drive.google.com/file/d/0B_P5glJ74tP7djN1NUNib2R5ZUE/view)

 Bring a notepad and pen in order to participate in writing exercises that draw upon the book's themes.
-We are a safe and welcoming space for people of all races, classes, faiths, genders, sexualities, abilities, and places of origin.
+As the discussion will partly be discussing interpersonal violence, please help us maintain a safe space by being mindful and considerate of others.

 Becky Huff Hunter is a writer and editor, who has recently written on Philadelphia's contemporary art in "Artforum," "Frieze," and "Art Papers."
 She previously organized the Writing Art and Life reading/writing groups at the Institute of Contemporary Art and Kelly Writers House, University of Pennsylvania, where she is also a trained Anti-Violence Advocate.